 For a convenient and cheap alternative, try Wise.
 There are no hidden fees or unfair exchange rates to worry about.
 Wise only uses the real, mid-market exchange rate for transfers, so you can be sure you’re getting a fair deal.
 And there’s a transparent fee structure for each transaction, so you know exactly what you’re getting.

-If you or a friend have a local bank account in the Philippines, you can transfer money between accounts, before you travel.
+If you or a friend have a local bank account in the Philippines, you can send money to the Philippines before you travel.
 Then all you need to do is withdraw cash from the local account using free to use ATMs, as and when you need it.

 ATM withdrawals are a convenient way to get your cash for your trip to the Philippines.
 You can take out what you need when you need it, and as long as you’re careful about DCC, you can avoid most of the unfair fees.
 Or, you could give Wise a try.
 Send money to a local account and avoid international ATM fees altogether.